chloealbright/DevHiveMind/Design/SOLID Design Principles.md

 For example, If you put more than one functionality in one Class in Java, it introduces **coupling** between two functionality, and even if you change one feature, there is a chance you broke coupled functionality, which requires another round of testing to avoid any surprise on the production environment.

+## S — ingle Responsibility Principle

+An object should have one and only one responsibility.

+You don’t need to have an object that does different or many tasks.
+An object can have many behaviors and methods, but all of them are relevant to it’s single responsibility.

+So, whenever there is a change that needs to happen, there will be only one class to be modified, this class has one primary responsibility.

 ## Open Closed Design Principle